The bq25606 device a highly-integrated standalone 3.0-A switch-mode battery charge management and system power path management

 charging port, and USB compliant high voltage adapter.
 The device sets default input current

-When the device built-in USB interface identifies the input adaptor is
+regulation.
+When the device built-in USB interface identifies the input

 value.
 The device also meets USB On-the-Go (OTG) operation power rating specification by